Hurricane Fabian: Atlantic coast

 Swells from the hurricane produced rip currents and heavy surf along the eastern North Carolina coastline.
 One man drowned near Cape Hatteras from the rip currents.
-Fabian produced moderate surfing conditions along the East Coast of the United States, primarily from Georgia to North Carolina.
-Three deaths were reported in the north Atlantic when a ship, The Pacific Attitude, sank south of Newfoundland in the Grand Banks due to strong waves of over 60 ft in height.
+In New York, 10 surfers required rescue from the Coast Guard due to 10 ft waves from the hurricane.
+Three deaths were reported in the north Atlantic when a ship, The Pacific Attitude, sank south of Newfoundland in the Grand Banks due to wave heights estimated over 60 ft.